LeFleur's Bluff State Park: Museums

+In 2010, the Mississippi Children's Museum was completed within the state park.

 Activities and amenities

-LeFleur's Bluff State Park is open for year-round recreation including hiking, boating and fishing.
-The Pearl River and Mayes Lake are open to fishing and boating.
+In addition to hiking, LeFleur's Bluff State Park offers boating and fishing on the Pearl River and Mayes Lake.
 Common game fish include catfish, bass, bream, and crappie.
-A nine-hole golf course is open to the public.
-There are two nine-hole disc golf courses in the park.
-One is along the Pearl River and the other is on the shores of Mayes Lake.
-There are 28 campsites at the park open to tent or RV camping and 10 tent camping sites.
+A nine-hole disc golf course is located on the shores of Mayes Lake.
+There are 28 campsites open to tent or RV camping and 10 tent camping sites.